Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: Two-sided low-rank kernel matrix approximation

 The estimate in Theorem \ref{thm:deltaKXYerror} implies that in order to obtain a good approximation, $S_1, S_2$ should be chosen such that $\delta_{X,S_1}, \delta_{Y,S_2}$ are small.
 Geometrically, according to the definition of $\delta$ in \eqref{eq:delta}, this means that $S_1$ and $S_2$ should represent the geometry of $X$ and $Y$ as much as possible.
 In the context of integral equations, a recent analytical study \cite{bebendorf2020} also discussed the relationship between the approximation error of adaptive cross approximation (ACA) and the selected subsets measured by the geometric concept of \emph{fill distance} (cf. \cite{filldistance}), which reflects how well the subset spans the computational domain.
-Both fill distance and $\delta$ in \eqref{eq:delta} provide similar geometric interpretations of the quality of the selected subsets.
+Both fill distance and $\delta$ in \eqref{eq:delta} provide similar geometric interpretations of the quality of the selected subsets, \cdf{where the fill distance in \cite[Section 1.3]{filldistance}: $d(\Omega,X)=\sup\limits_{y\in\Omega}\inf\limits_{x\in X}|y-x|$ is defined for continuous regions $\Omega$ while $\delta$ focuses on finite sets of points.
+As a result, $\delta$ is always computable but fill distance is not in general.}

 The error estimates derived in this section apply to \emph{any} subsets $S_1\subset X$, $S_2\subset Y$, regardless of the algorithm used to generate $S_1$, $S_2$.
 Thus when $S_1, S_2$ are poorly chosen (i.e. corresponding to poor low-rank approximation), we expect the bounds to reflect the fact that the matrix approximation error is large.
-This motivates the use of the estimates as indicators to distinguish ``good" subsets and ``bad" subsets, which will be investigated next in Section \ref{sub:indicator}.
+This motivates the use of the estimates as indicators to distinguish ``good'' subsets and ``bad'' subsets, which will be investigated next in Section \ref{sub:indicator}.